 How to Grow Annual Phlox

 Phlox fruits dry on the plant and then are ready for harvest.
-Remove them when dry and crack over a container to capture the seed.
-You may store them in an airtight container in a cool, dark location until spring.
+Remove them when dry, and crack over a container to capture the seed.
+You can store them in an airtight container in a cool, dark location until spring.